graded-cs-resources/IB-Computer-Science-Notes/unit2/01_Programming_with_objects.md

   }

   /*=============METHODS===================*/
   // methods define the ACTIONS of the object.
-They are like functions.
   // they do not need the function keyword when in a class. check_off():boolean {
     this.complete = true;